EU mergers and takeovers (July 7)

 APPROVALS AND WITHDRAWALS

+-- Asset management company FAM, which is owned by Sweden's Wallenberg foundations, and Luxembourg-based investment company Fanopi to acquire joint control of Swedish packaging company Nefab Packaging AB (approved July 7)

--- Russian private equity firm Sistema JSF Corp to buy Segheza Pulp and Paper Mill (approved July 7)
+-- Private equity firm Pamplona Capital Management to buy pet food supplier Partner in Pet Food Holdings (approved July 7)

+-- Private equity firm Clayton, Dubilier & Rice Group to acquire British petrol station operator Scimitar Topco Ltd (approved July 7)

+-- U.S. investment company OpenGate Capital Group Europe to acquire chemicals producer Kem One Innovative Vinyls (approved July 7)

 NEW LISTINGS